The Low-FODMAP Diet

 Don’t worry, there are a few different SIBO diets and diets for GI disorders that can help, including the FODMAP diet.

-While the low FODMAP diet may not work for everyone, a significant amount of patients with IBS, as well as other GI disorders, have consistently shown improvements in their GI symptoms following the implementation of the low FODMAP diet.
+While the low FODMAP diet may not work for everyone, a significant number of patients with IBS, as well as other GI disorders, have consistently shown improvements in their GI symptoms following the implementation of the low FODMAP diet.

 At the very least, this diet protocol provides you with a simple way to eliminate the foods from your diet that you discover to cause you the most discomfort and keep those that you tolerate well.